Stick to your budget with the electronic envelope method

 We used to have the typical joint account with a budget for things like rent, groceries, and "fun."
 The problem was there was nothing keeping you honest (wine is groceries right?).
 Another problem was that any time you spent money from the "fun" budget, you were effectively taking away how much the other person could spend on fun.
 This also meant that you could see everything the other person bought which is really inconvenient when you want to buy a birthday gift.

-The electronic envelope method
+The new way: electronic envelope method

 Enter the electronic envelope method, which is just like the traditional envelope method, where you put hard cash in envelopes for different purposes.
 Enveloping our spending allowance into electronic categories has kept us honest and given us more freedom.